vacu9708/Algorithm/Sorting algorithm/Selection sort/README.md

 # Selection sort
->Selection sort is a comparison sorting algorithm.
+>**Unstable** sorting algorithm.
 It is faster than bubble sort and simple to implement.

 ## Working process
 1. Look for the minimum